 The Julmarknad always features a variety of homemade foods, such as Swedish meatballs, salmon and pea soup.
 Be sure to visit the “Coffee Corner” for coffee and wonderful home baked pastries!
 Talented artisans and vendors offer everything from knives and quilts to crystal pieces, jewelry, homemade bread, Christmas decorations and more.

 There will be something on stage the entire day.
 In addition to nationally acclaimed Scandinavian and Scandinavian-American performers, members of the local Scandinavian community will demonstrate traditional folk dances and play folk music.
 There will even be a “fashion show” featuring the beautiful folk costumes of the Scandinavian countries.
 For many families, the highpoint is the Lucia procession.
 This singing procession of boys and girls celebrating the season of light is a memorable experience and not to be missed.
-Check back soon for a complete listing of this year’s entertainment.

 There are also cultural exhibits and children’s activities such as crafts and storytelling in Pippi Longtocking’s house.
 Children (of all ages!) are invited to take part in the traditional dancing around the Christmas tree.